 To learn how to enhance the WordPress visual editor with additional formatting features, see the tutorial below:

-Microsoft Word and some other word processors (e.g. Open Office) contain formatting code that is not directly visible when copying text from a document into the clipboard.
+MS Word and some other word processing applications store code that is not directly visible when copying text from a document into the clipboard.

-If you’re using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will add a bunch of unwanted code …
+If using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will add a bunch of messy code …

-As WordPress continually improves its software, more of the technical wizardry required to integrate different platforms seamlessly will happen invisibly behind the scenes, allowing greater numbers of non-tech-savvy users to benefit from WordPress.
+As WordPress improves its software with each new version release, more of the “magic” will take place invisibly behind the scenes, allowing greater numbers of non-technical minded users to enjoy the benefits of using WordPress.

-WordPress now lets you paste content directly from Microsoft Word and other word processors.
-If you find that your content is not pasting cleanly, however, then try pasting it into your editor as plain text and format everything afterwards.
+WordPress now offers built-in support for pasting content directly from Microsoft Word and other word processors.
+If you find that your content is not pasting cleanly, however, then try pasting it into your editor as plain text and format everything later.

-Select the Paste as text toolbar button …
+Click on the Paste as text menu button …

-You can easily paste formatted content and then remove the formatting using the WordPress editor.
+You can also remove formatting from pasted content using the WordPress Visual editor.

-This function can be useful if, for example, you have pasted text directly from another website that includes CSS styling formatting.
+This is a useful feature if, for example, you have pasted content directly from an external website that contains CSS formatting.

-Sometimes, you cannot tell whether or not content sourced and pasted from another site contains formatting specific to that site …
+Sometimes, you can’t tell if content sourced and pasted from another site contains formatting specific to that site …

 (Content pasted from an external website …)

-If the content has been copied from your own site, things may look fine until you make a change to the styling (e.g. change the color scheme) and discover that some of your previous content elements (e.g. links) have a different CSS style.
+If you’ve copied content from your own website, things may look normal until you make a change to the styling (e.g. change the color scheme) and discover that some of your old blog posts have a different CSS style.

-For this reason, we recommend clearing the formatting from pasted content, especially from content sourced from other WordPress websites.
+For this reason, we recommend clearing the formatting from pasted content, especially if your content has been sourced from other websites or blogs.

-To remove formatting from your content, paste your content into the Visual editor …
+To remove formatting from your content, paste your formatted content into the Visual editor …

-(You can paste formatted content into the visual editor)
+(Paste content with formatting into the visual editor)